Drift velocity of edge magnetoplasmons due to magnetic edge channels: Edge channels and their response

 Edge state energies at different $n$ as functions of $k_y$ are shown in Fig.~\ref{Fig_energies}.
 At $k_y\rightarrow-\infty$ the center of wave function accumulation $x\approx-l_H^2k_y$ moves away from the edge $x=0$ to the bulk $x\rightarrow\infty$.
 The influence of the boundary weakens, so the edge state wave functions and energies tend to those of ordinary Landau levels \cite{Landau} in unbounded 2DEG in magnetic field:

 where $H_n$ are Hermite polynomials.
-In the opposite limit $k_y\rightarrow\infty$, the wave functions are strongly squeezed against the edge potential wall, so the energies tend to the quasiclassical limit characteristic to electron states freely propagating along the edge:
+In the opposite limit $k_y\rightarrow\infty$, the wave functions are strongly squeezed against the edge potential wall, so the energies tend to the classical limit $E_{nk_y}\sim\hbar^2k_y^2/2m$, which describes electron states freely propagating along the edge.
+Appendix~\ref{Appendix_A} presents more accurate formula (\ref{E_qc_appr}) for edge state energies applicable at $l_Hk_y>-\sqrt{2n+1}$, which is derived using quasiclassical quantization.
 Fig.~\ref{Fig_wf}(a)--(c) shows square moduli of the edge state wave functions (\ref{wf_edge}) for $n=0,1,2$, and Fig.~\ref{Fig_wf}(d)--(f) shows square moduli of bulk Landau level (or displaced harmonic oscillator) wave functions (\ref{wf_Landau}) which could exist without the Dirichlet boundary condition at $x=0$.
 The wave functions in the top and bottom rows become progressively similar at $k_y\rightarrow-\infty$.

 Occupation of the edge states (\ref{wf_edge}) by electrons gives rise to the following spatial profiles of charge density and current density along the edge:

 Here $g=2$ is the spin degeneracy factor for electron states, $f_{nk_y}$ are occupation numbers of edge states which, at low temperatures, follow the step-like energy dependence $f_{nk_y}=\Theta(E_\mathrm{F}^\mathrm{e}-E_{nk_y})$, where $E_\mathrm{F}^\mathrm{e}$ is the local Fermi level near the edge, and $\Theta(x)$ is the unit step function.
 We need to sum over momenta $k_y$ of the occupied edge states in Eqs.~(\ref{rho_e_gen})--(\ref{j_e_gen}), which are integer multiples of $2\pi/L_y$ in a sample with periodic boundary conditions along the $y$ axis.
 As seen from Fig.~\ref{Fig_energies}, this summation should be carried out from $-\infty$ to the maximal values $k_n^\mathrm{max}$, which are different for each $n$.
 These values are given by the condition $E_{nk_n^\mathrm{max}}=E_\mathrm{F}^\mathrm{e}$ or, using Eq.~(\ref{energy_equation}), by the equation Separating in Eqs.~(\ref{rho_e_gen})--(\ref{j_e_gen}) contributions of different levels $n$ as $\rho_\mathrm{e}(x)=\sum_n\rho_{\mathrm{e}n}(x)$, $j_y(x)=\sum_nj_{yn}(x)$, and switching from summation over $k_y$ to integration in the limit $L_y\rightarrow\infty$, we obtain